St. Croix River (Wisconsin–Minnesota): Logging

 The lumber industry continued to grow throughout the latter half of the 19th century, with progressively larger spring drives and consequent dangers to navigation on the river above Stillwater.
 Logs were frequently caught in log jams at the narrow Dalles of the St. Croix River, and in 1883 the blockade was so severe it took almost two months before the flow of logs was re-established.
 The 1886 jam, described as the "jammedest jam", required the use of steamboats and dynamite to clear.
 At its peak in 1890, logging in the St. Croix River valley produced 450000000 board feet of lumber and logs.
 The lumber industry continued until the last major log drive in 1912 marked the end of the rich white pine forests of the area.

+In the late 1800s and early 1900s, the St. Croix River competed with the St. Louis River as a candidate for a canal linking the Mississippi River with the Great Lakes.
+The US Army Corps of Engineers ultimately concluded in 1913 that such a canal would be "inadvisable, infeasible, and impractical".

 It was along the banks of the St. Croix, in the milltown of Stillwater, that the state of Minnesota was first proposed in 1848.